alexeydergunov/standings-converter/README.md

 ## Supported testing systems

-For now, it can only parse Ejudge run logs and convert them to Testsys logs.
-Testsys logs are used in Codeforces Gyms, and therefore it's quite necessary to have such utility to import submissions and standings to gym contests.
+### As input

+- Ejudge (open-source testing system, [https://ejudge.ru](https://ejudge.ru))
+- PCMS (used in University ITMO)

+### As output

+- Testsys (used in Codeforces Gyms)

 ## Usage

 1. Download and install Maven, enter the root directory of this project and execute `mvn clean install`.
 2. Obtain a submission log you want to convert.
-If you use ejudge, enter to the contest as an admin (to the master page) and press "Export runs in XML external format" link.
-Save the opened text in the target directory of the project.
+The examples of the submissions logs for different testing systems can be found in tests.
-3. Execute `java -jar [jarFile] [ejudgeInputFile] [testsysOutputFile]`.
-Parameter `jarFile` is the name of the jar in the target directory, including the extension, `ejudgeInputFile` is the file imported from ejudge, and `testsysOutputFile` is the file you want the converted log to be saved to.
+3. Execute `java -jar [jarFile] [parserClass] [outputterClass] [inputFile] [outputFile]`.
+Parameter `jarFile` is the name of the jar in the target directory, including the extension, `parserClass` is the name of the class to process the input file, `outputterClass` is the name of the class to produce the output file, and the names `inputFile` and `outputFile` speak for themselves.